PyChina/weekly/content/Issue/issue-367.md

     + SHAJIA ABIDI
     + • Shared by Shajia Abidi

-“In this tutorial, we’ll be learning and creating RESTful APIs with Flask.
-To follow along with this tutorial, you should already have a good grasp of Python, Flask, and SQLAlchemy.”
+"In this tutorial, we'll be learning and creating RESTful APIs with Flask.
+To follow along with this tutorial, you should already have a good grasp of Python, Flask, and SQLAlchemy."

 - [Visual Studio Code 中远程 Python 开发](https://pycoders.com/link/1573/web)
     + DAN TAYLOR